mahlberg-lab/CorporaCoCo/cran-comments.md

   License components with restrictions and base license permitting such:
     GPL (>= 3) + file LICENSE
   File 'LICENSE':
-  [LICENSE file content omitted for brevity]
+  [I've not pasted the LICENSE file content here]

 ## Downstream dependencies